 Quality of manufacture should also be reflected in the materials used, as some will last a great deal longer than others.
-Aquatica uses only high-grade Acrylic for its hot tub manufacture.
+Aquatica uses only high-grade Acrylic for its hot tub manufacturer.

 Aspects such as thickness and layers of insulation should all be checked out to ensure you get the hot tub that best suits your lifestyle.

-The second factor to consider is how to you intend to use your hot tub.
-If you plan to jump in it every night when you get home from work to relive tired muscles, then quality is critical to ensure long-life and operation.
+The second factor to consider is how you intend to use your hot tub.
+If you plan to jump in it every night when you get home from work to relieve tired muscles, the quality is critical to ensure long-life and operation.

-Perhaps you want a hot tub for entertainment purposes, maybe invite your friends round every weekend to sit in the spa and watch sports.
-Here, size of spa needs to be considered as well as the water care and cleansing systems.
+Perhaps you want a hot tub for entertainment purposes, maybe invite your friends around every weekend to sit in the spa and watch sports.
+Here, the size of the spa needs to be considered as well as the water care and cleansing systems.

 Maybe you only want a small hot tub for the tow of you…or a generous model to fit the whole extended family.

-The third factor which will have bearing on your choice of hot tub is the type of hydrotherapy you want.
-At the more basic end you will enjoy water jets that bubble and soothe.
-In a more luxury high end hot tub, you will enjoy choice of factors such as the number of jets, types of therapy, levels of control and customizable programs of massage.
-Additional features such as light and color chromotherapy and bluetooth sound all add up to an increasingly opulent hot tub experience.
+The third factor which will have bearing on your choice of the hot tub is the type of hydrotherapy you want.
+At the more basic end, you will enjoy water jets that bubble and soothe.
+In a more luxury high-end hot tub, you will enjoy the choice of factors such as the number of jets, types of therapy, levels of control and customizable programs of massage.
+Additional features such as light and color chromotherapy and Bluetooth sound all add up to an increasingly opulent hot tub experience.

 Not surprisingly, after reading all that, you will be asking is it worth paying more for your hot tub and do you really get more for your money?

-Take our high-tech Fusion Cube hydrorelax spa as an example of the luxury and opulence that you can achieve by opting for the higher priced, highest quality spa.
+Take our Fusion Cube Hydrorelax Spa as an example of the luxury and opulence that you can achieve by opting for the higher priced, highest quality spa.
 This model features a stunning infinity-style rim which is designed to overflow continuously while heating the water in the process, enhanced by the LED rim lighting which makes the water sparkle.

-Fusion has a minimalistic, multi-jetted, air-assisted hydromassage system concealed within a thin inside cavity for a truly pleasurable massage, together with the concealed chromotherapy system to further relax and harmonise the body.
+Fusion has a minimalistic, multi-jetted, air-assisted hydromassage system concealed within a thin inside cavity for a truly pleasurable massage, together with the concealed chromotherapy system to further relax and harmonize the body.

-Temperature and water flow are all controlled buy the modern capacitive glass keypad, and the whole experience is completed by a superb high fidelity blue-tooth audio system.
+Temperature and water flow are all controlled by the modern capacitive glass keypad, and the whole experience is completed by a superb high fidelity blue-tooth audio system.